Country of Origin: United States

 Did You Know?

 The general public was introduced to the dog breed in 1988.
 The Alaskan Klee Kai, like its Husky ancestors, is considered a spitz-type dog breed.
-Although they are not currently recognized by the AKC, they are recognized by the United Kennel Club and the American Rare Breed Association.
+Although they are not currently recognized by the AKC, they are included in the Foundation Stock Service and the breed is recognized by the United Kennel Club and the American Rare Breed Association.

 Alaskan Klee Kai are energetic and intelligent dogs that look like small Siberian Huskies.
-They are a playful and curious dog breed that loves their families, but can be shy, skittish, or standoffish around strangers.
-Because they tend to be wary of strangers, socialization early on is important and should be continued throughout their life.
+As one of the most affectionate dog breeds, they are a playful and curious dog breed that loves their families, but can be shy, skittish, or standoffish around strangers.
+Because they tend to be wary of strangers, socialization early on is important and should be continued throughout their lives.

 This is a moderately adaptable dog breed.
-Although they are small, they are high energy and need plenty of exercise and mental stimulation to be happy and healthy.
-They also have an urge to wander and have a high prey drive, which means they should be on a leash at all times and only allowed off-leash if they are in a securely fenced area.
+Although they are small, they are high-energy dogs and need plenty of exercise and mental stimulation to be happy and healthy.
+They also have the urge to wander and have a high prey drive, which means they should be on a leash at all times and only allowed off-leash if they are in a securely fenced area.

 The Alaskan Klee Kai is an intelligent and highly trainable dog breed.
 Although they are highly trainable and eager to please, they are not generally suited for novice dog owners as they require an owner who can provide consistent and ongoing training and who can keep up with their activity levels.
 Novice dog owners can have success with this dog breed as long as plenty of training classes are involved.